 Question 12.
-Has the company set objectives and targets for the management of farm animal welfare?
-Rationale Objectives and targets are the point where policy commitments are translated into substantive action, and where resources and responsibilities are allocated for the delivery of these objectives c targets.
+Has the company set objectives and targets for the management farm animal welfare? t of Rationale Objectives and targets are the point where policy commitments translated into substantive action, and where resources and responsibilities are allocated for the delivery of these objectives at targets.
 Scoring No published objectives and targets.
 0 Published objectives and targets but with no information on how these are to be achieved.
-5 Published objectives and targets together with information on the actions to be taken to achieve these, the resources allocated and the schedule for the delivery of these objectives and targets.
-10 (Max score 10) Explanatory Notes (Max score 10) This question was looking for evidence of explicit farm animal welfare-related targets, and for evidence that the company had a clear plan for achieving these targets.
+5 Published objectives and targets together with information on the actions to be taken to achieve these, the resources allocated and the schedule for the delivery of these objectives 10

+and targets.

+(Max score 10)

+Explanatory Notes This question was looking for evidence of explicit farm animal welfare-related targets, and for evidence that the company had a clear plan for achieving these targets.
 We did not award points for objectives and targets adopted for other purposes (e.g. quality), unless improving farm animal welfare was an explicit aim of these objectives and targets.
 For the purposes of scoring, we did not differentiate between process (e.g. to formalise their farm animal welfare management systems, to introduce audits) and performance (e.g. to phase out specific non-humane practices, to ensure that specific standards are met for all species) targets.
 Companies were awarded maximum points if they provided information on how the targets were to be achieved, e.g. by specifying the main actions to be taken, by indicating the financial and other resources required.

 Question 13.
 Does the company report on its performance against its animal welfare policy and objectives?
 Rationale Companies should explain how they have performed against their policy commitments, against the objectives and targets, and provide an explanation of progress and trends in performance.
 Scoring Policy The company does not report on how it has performed against the commitments set out in its overarching policy.
 0 The company reports on how it has performed against the commitments set out in its overarching policy.
 5 Objectives and targets The company does not report on how it has performed against its objectives and targets.
 0 The company reports on how it has performed against its objectives and targets.
-5 Explanation of progress and trends in The company does not report on progress on animal welfare performance (either in terms of input measures or welfare outcome measures).
-0 performance The company reports on progress on at least one animal welfare performance measure (either an input measure or a 4 welfare outcome measure), but this is limited to certain species, products or geographies and there is no explanation of trends in performance.
-The company reports on progress on at least one animal welfare performance measure (either an input measure or a welfare outcome measure) in its supply chain, but this is limited to certain species, products or geographies, although it does provide an explanation of progress and trends in performance.
-6 The company reports on at least one performance measure (either an input measure or a welfare outcome measure) per relevant species across all geographies but there is no explanation of progress or trend in performance.
-8 The company reports on at least one performance measure (either an input measure or a welfare outcome measure) per relevant species across all geographies, and it provides an explanation of progress or trend in performance.
-10 (Max score 20) Explanatory Notes The sub-questions (on policy, objectives and targets, and progree were scored independently (i.e. the scores for each sub-questid not influence the scores on the other sub-questions).
-The policy question was only assessed if marks had been awa for Question 2, i.e. the company had published a farm animal welfare policy.
-Otherwise, zero points were awarded for this p the question.
-The objectives and targets question was only assessed if the company had been awarded 5 or 10 points for Question 11, i. the company had published objectives and targets.
-Otherwise score of zero was awarded for this part of the question.
-Because performance reporting is relatively underdeveloped, did not prescribe the performance indicators to be used.
-We awarded scores for input-based measures (i.e. measures relat to the type of production system, e.g. caged, barn, free-rang used as well as the practices for transport and slaughter) and outcome-based measures (which are indicators that relate to physical and mental wellbeing of the animals themselves, e.g. lameness and mastitis in dairy cows, gait score and footpad dermatitis in broilers, tail-biting and lameness in pigs, bone breakage and feather coverage in laying hens).
-We did not prescribe the form in which performance data we reported.
-We awarded scores for reporting in absolute (e.g. number of animals) and relative (e.g. as a percentage of the number of animals) and relative (e.g. as a percentage of the number of animals, as a proportion of the species in question) terms. tion rded art of e, a , we ing e, the
+5 (Max score 10) Explanatory Notes The sub-questions (on policy, objectives and targets, and progress) were scored independently (i.e. the scores for each sub-question did not influence the scores on the other sub-questions).
+The policy question was only assessed if marks had been awarded for Question 2, i.e. the company had published a farm animal welfare policy.
+Otherwise, zero points were awarded for this part of the question.

+The objectives and targets question was only assessed if the company had been awarded 5 or 10 points for Question 11, i.e. the company had published objectives and targets.
+Otherwise, a score of zero was awarded for this part of the question.